heatherjzhou/PCAForQTL/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Lastly, we recommend saving the plot for each tissue type (using code similar to below) in order to **compare across all tissue types** before making a final decision on how to choose *K*.
+We recommend saving the plot for each tissue type (using code similar to below) in order to **compare across all tissue types** before making a final decision on how to choose *K*.

 ``` r
 ggplot2::ggsave("./Colon_Transverse.jpg",width=16,height=11,unit="cm")
 ```

+Optionally, you may run your entire pipeline using a few different choices of *K* (for example, 0, the number of PCs chosen via `runElbow()`, and the number of PCs chosen via `runBE()`) and visualize the number of discoveries versus *K* before making a final decision on how to choose *K* (2017).

 ## 4. Using PCs in your QTL analysis

-Last but not least, it is good practice to filter out the known covariates that are captured well by the inferred covariates (PCs) in order to avoid redundancy.
+Lastly, it is good practice to filter out the known covariates that are captured well by the inferred covariates (PCs) in order to avoid redundancy.
 GTEx V8 (2020) uses eight known covariates: the top five genotype PCs, WGS sequencing platform (HiSeq 2000 or HiSeq X), WGS library construction protocol (PCR-based or PCR-free), and donor sex.
 Similar to the gene expression matrix, these variables can be obtained directly from [link](https://gtexportal.org/home/datasets) and are also made available under the folder named Example_Data in this repository in a format that can be easily read into R.

 First, download the covariates and load them into the environment (change the path as necessary on your device).
 Make sure that the known